telefonicaid/fiware-pep-steelskin/README.md

 ## <a name="deployment"/> Deployment
 ### Dependencies
-The PEP Proxy is standard Node.js app and doesn't require more dependencies than the Node.js interpreter (0.10 or higher) and the NPM package utility.
-For RPM installations using Yum, those dependencies should be automatically installed.
+The PEP Proxy is standard Node.js app and doesn't require more dependencies than the Node.js interpreter and the NPM package utility.

-### Without RPM Packages
 Just checkout this directory and install the Node.js dependencies using:

 ```